 Peace Out Mummy Tummy

-The exercises I share below have helped me to restore my core.
+The exercises I share below have helped me to restore my core and heal my diastasis Recti.
 You can do it too!

-I can respect that!
-But do you care about peeing your pants every time you laugh, sneeze, cough, run or jump?
-I hope so!
-Listen, peeing your pants is NOT a normal part of life after childbirth!
+Listen, peeing your pants is NOT a normal part of life after childbirth.
 It could be a sign that your body has not repaired itself properly after giving birth.

 Recently, I have been sharing embarrassing topics that many people do not like to discuss postpartum including pelvic organ prolapse, bladder leakage and postpartum anxiety.

 Pregnancy does a doozy on us mamas, huh?

 First, there is the spreading of the hips.

 Next up are those lovely 6-pack abs, we all have them.